-Having studied the History of Design at the Royal College of Art in the mid-1980s, Guy Julier specialized in contemporary Spanish design, working as a consultant to London’s Design Museum and other cultural institutions.
+Having studied the History of Design at the Royal College of Art in the mid-1980s, Guy Julier specialised in contemporary Spanish design, later working as a consultant to London’s Design Museum and other cultural institutions.
 In the early 1990s he researched design and craft in the political and economic transitions of Hungary.
 His PhD was awarded in 2000.
-It explored design and change in Spain and Hungary, set against broader global shifts of the time.
-At the same time, he wrote his book The Culture of Design which ran to a 2nd revised edition in 2008 and a third published in 2014.
-It has also been translated into Chinese, Korean and Spanish.
+It explored design and transition in Spain and Hungary, set against broader global shifts of the time.
+At the same time, he wrote his book The Culture of Design which ran to a 2nd revised edition in 2008 and a third, published in 2014.
+It has also been translated into Chinese, Korean, Russian and Spanish.
 This book instigated Design Culture as a field of study and degree courses in it have subsequently been established in Denmark, the Netherlands and the UK.

 From the mid-2000s, while continuing research in the sociology and political economy of contemporary design, Guy Julier has also turned his attention to design activism and social design.
 He directed the 2009 Leeds Festival of Design Activism and, in association with the Fundació Història del Disseny, convened the 2011 Design History Conference in Barcelona ‘Design Activism and Social Change’, attended by 200 delegates from 34 countries.
 In 2013 he Guest Edited a special issue of Design and Culture on design activism.
 Within the Victoria & Albert Museum he creates events that open the museum onto questions of the critical role of design in contemporary society.